 Photo of Robert

-I programmed the StataStan interface to Stan software for Bayesian inference, and have an ongoing project to create functions/commands for kudzu distributions (see the link above) in R and Stata.
+I programmed the StataStan interface to Stan software for Bayesian inference, and the kudzu package in R and Stata.

 A list of publications — peer-reviewed papers, commissioned articles, posters, talks, reports — is available via the link above.